Welcome to the Genetics Department!

 Our mission is to create an exciting and collegial environment where world-class research in Genetics and Genomics is translated into improvements in human health through better understanding of the molecular underpinnings of disease.

-The Stormo Symposium on Computational Biology
+The Gary D. Stormo Computational & Systems Biology Fellowship

 Our Research Areas